 Ramping Up Virtual Users

 When running performance tests, it’s not desirable to start all virtual users at the same time.
 Starting all virtual users at the same time can create artificial bottlenecks in certain parts of the application – such as the login process.
-In LoadComplete, you can elect to set a load profile whereby you start with a small number of virtual users, and increase that number over time.
+In LoadNinja, you can elect to set a load profile whereby you start with a small number of virtual users, and increase that number over time.
+Plus our VU Debugger and VU Inspector allow you to see results and debug in real time.
 For example: you start with a single virtual user and add one virtual user every two seconds until you reach a certain number of simultaneous users, and then hold that number for the duration of the test.

 Setting Load Duration

 Real users visit a website using different browsers, the bandwidth of user’s Internet connections can vary significantly, and they spend different amounts of time on each page.
-You can configure all these parameters when creating load tests in LoadComplete.
-This means you can specify different browsers and connection bandwidth for different groups of virtual users.
+You can run load tests in real browsers to gauge your application performance using LoadNinja.
+This means you can leverage virtual users in real browsers to understand how your application performs on various devices.
 You can also specify think time for each tested page (we call this think time, as it simulates the time period when a user is viewing the page and thinking).
 You can easily randomize the think time for simulated scenarios to better emulate real user activity to better simulate actual users in your performance tests.